mweerts/42-projects/common-core/webserv/README.md

 ## To discuss
 - right now the cgi is non blocking but not truely asynchronous, should we still implement it? (means more state and complexity as well as more potential bugs)
 - does the parsing protect from difference between number of cgi language and paths?
+- make content-length not an int, it's not enough and could cause issue.

 ## To do cgi